elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20231019.md

   - Lenka: agrees on best approach is RE
     - Linux in space: did a similar study, will publish about it
     - addresses certification only to drivers that are OpenSource, no use of binary drivers and pre-selected HW configuration
-    - experience so far: selected 5 different HW plattforms where drivers are included in a compatible way
+    - experience so far: selected 5 different HW platforms where drivers are included in a compatible way
   - Qasim
     - No comments
   - Ulises: